Klazoo vs Prodigy: Game vs Focused Math Practice

 Feature Prodigy Klazoo

-Price (free tier) Free — limited content + ads Free 7-day trial, no ads
+Price (free tier) Free — limited content + ads First skill free — no ads anywhere

 Approach Math wrapped in RPG battles Direct adaptive practice, light gamification